 Numerous communities surrounding the Twin Cities are curators of these gems.
 Your can find our full list of nature centers here, but I’d like to highlight one we visited this week in search of its nature play space.
-The Maplewood Nature Center (2659 East 7th St., Maplewood) has fashioned a decent outdoor playground filled with stumps, logs (some gargantuan!), boulders, sand, and other materials to spark kids’ connection to the natural world.
+The Maplewood Nature Center has fashioned a decent outdoor playground filled with stumps, logs (some gargantuan!), boulders, sand, and other materials to spark kids’ connection to the natural world.
 My kiddos also loved exploring the nature center itself and wandering the boardwalk over the wetlands.

 Fun for kids at the U

-At least once a year we find a wide-open Wednesday and spend the afternoon at the University of Minnesota St. Paul campus.
-Why Wednesday?
-Because that’s the day you can Bowl for a Buck (plus $2 shoe rental) at the U’s St. Paul Student Center.
-Then, to celebrate a great game, we treat ourselves to a $3.50 pint of ice cream from the U of M’s Dairy Salesroom (1354 Eckles Ave., Falcon Heights – inside the Andrew Boss Lab of Meat Science).
-We also like to stop in at The Raptor Center (1920 Fitch Ave., Falcon Heights) for one of their guided tours ($3-$5 per person).
-In fall of 2014, the Raptor Center, which rehabilitates injured birds of prey, will celebrate 40 years with the grand opening of their renovated bird habitat.
-Public tours are run Tues – Fri, 10:30am – 3:30pm every 30 minutes and Sat – Sun, 12:30 – 3:30pm every 30 minutes.
+We love attending out Bowl for a Buck (plus $2 shoe rental) times at the U’s St. Paul Student Center.
+Then, to celebrate a great game, we treat ourselves to cheap pint of ice cream from the U of M’s Dairy Salesroom (1354 Eckles Ave., Falcon Heights – inside the Andrew Boss Lab of Meat Science).
+We also like to stop in at The Raptor Center for one of their guided tours ($3-$5 per person and currently requires a reservation).
+See the link for current public tour times.
 Parking on neighborhood side streets is available for free, or there’s metered parking on campus.